JimPaine/azure-terraform-lab/labs/4.0/README.md

 # Service Principal

-In this lab we will create a Service Prinicpal and which to use that for further labs.
+In this lab we will create a Service Prinicpal which we will use for further labs.
 The importance is why we use a service principal and not in how it is created so we have already written the Terraform to create a Service Principal in the Azure AD tenant, give it access to the Azure Subscription we are working against and add the credentials into an Azure Key Vault for our CI / CD pipelines later on.

 ## Step 1 - Create the Service Prinicipal